 - Reduction in activity – Sick bettas usually move around less and become more lethargic than usual.

-- Raised scales – Dropsy can cause pineconing scales on the body, giving them an appearance similar to pinecones when viewed from the side or above.
+- Sick betta fish pinecone scales Raised – Dropsy can cause pineconing scales on the body, giving them an appearance similar to pine cone scales betta when viewed from the side or above.

-These signs should alert you that something is wrong with your Betta and prompt you to take action immediately!
+These signs of betta scales pineconing should alert you that something is wrong with your pinecone scales betta fish and prompt you to take action immediately!

 Keep an eye out for any changes in behavior or appearance, and seek medical advice immediately if your Betta has Dropsy.